ibmresilient/resilient-community-apps/fn_salesforce/README.md

 * Set the Salesforce cases Status (and other case fields) from the corresponding case in SOAR
 * Create cases in SOAR based on user define Salesforce case field polling filters and case record type names
 * Create a case in Salesforce from a (non-Salesforce case) in SOAR
-* Create a case in Salesforce manually from SOAR with user defined case fields
+* Create a case in Salesforce manually from SOAR with user specified case data
-* Sync case tasks between a Salesforce case and the corresponding SOAR case
+* Synchronize case tasks between a Salesforce case and the corresponding SOAR case
-* Sync case attachments between Salesforce case and corresponding SOAR case
+* Synchronize case attachments between Salesforce case and corresponding SOAR case
-* Sync case comments between Salesforce case and corresponding SOAR case
+* Syncchronize case comments between Salesforce case and corresponding SOAR case

 ---